data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 We use this data set further in the next chapter [on social network analysis](#c12).

-## Technical Appendix on Accessing Twitter data
+## Technical Appendix: Accessing Twitter data

 ### Accessing Historical Twitter Data Using Already-Collected Status URLs